 Play the role of an authentic author on the international scene and challenge yourself with your first fashion show.
 The only rule is this: be yourself if you want to become who you are.

-There is visible vertical improvement among the students, teaching the basics in the first academic year and giving students the possibility to create a real collection in the third year.
+There is visible vertical improvement among the students, starting with the basics in the first academic year and followed by the possibility to create a real collection in the third year.
 The final year offers master’s level learning; students select a specialization and present their dream collection on a real runway with a jury and international press, supported by a portfolio.

-Classes are all run by teachers from the industry in the new open space Design Lab.
-Students receive a welcome kit with tools and materials to begin and have access to expert guest lectures, an immense library, the computer lab, as well as production machines.
-Field trips to companies, fashion shows and trade fairs in Italy and Europe, as well as applied projects with companies, are all organized throughout the four years.
+Classes are held by teachers from the industry in the open space Design Lab and in the new design headquarters located in Manifattura Tabacchi.
+Students receive a welcome kit packed with tools and materials and have access to expert guest lectures, an immense library, the computer labs and production machines.
+Field trips to companies, fashion shows and trade fairs in Italy and Europe as well as applied projects with companies are all organized throughout the four-year program.

 Mentor for the 4th year

 As the Editor-in-Chief of A Magazine Curated By from 2010-2023, Dan Thawley collaborated closely with independent designers and creative directors including Iris van Herpen, Thom Browne, Alessandro Michele at Gucci, Kim Jones at Dior, Pierpaolo Piccioli at Valentino, Lucie and Luke Meier at Jil Sander, Francesco Risso at Marni, Erdem and Sacai.

 His expertise extends beyond editing to significant contributions in various international cultural publications, including Vogue, The Business of Fashion and T Magazine.
 Thawley’s insights are also captured in his authored works, such as Radical Renaissance, which details the development of Renzo Rosso’s Only the Brave.